severalnines/docs/components.rst

 ..
 Note:: Only MySQL-based and PostgreSQL-based clusters are supported at the moment.

 With agent-based configuration, you can use a set of new dashboards that use Prometheus as the data source and give access to its flexible query language and multi-dimensional data model with time series data identified by metric name and key/value pairs.
 Simply said, in this configuration, ClusterControl integrates with Prometheus to retrieve the collected monitoring data and visualize them in the ClusterControl UI, just like a GUI client for Prometheus.
 ClusterControl also connects to the exporter via HTTP GET and POST methods to determine the process state for process management purposes.
+For the list of Prometheus exporters, see `Monitoring Tools`_.

 One Prometheus data source can be shared among multiple clusters within ClusterControl.
 You have the options to deploy a new Prometheus server or import an existing Prometheus server, under *ClusterControl > Dashboards > Enable Agent Based Monitoring*.